Northwestern 60, Penn State 39

-Northwestern 60, Penn State 39: Vic Law had 17 points and 11 rebounds for his first career double-double as the Wildcats downed the Nittany Lions for their third straight Big Ten victory.
+Northwestern 60, Penn State 39: Freshman Vic Law set season highs with 17 points and 11 rebounds for his first career double-double as the host Wildcats downed the Nittany Lions for their third straight Big Ten victory.

 Tre Demps scored 16 points as Northwestern (13-14, 4-10) held Penn State to 27.3 percent shooting.
-Alex Olah added 10 points and Bryant McIntosh had eight assists.
+Alex Olah added 10 points and freshman Bryant McIntosh tied a personal best with eight assists.

 D.J.
 Newbill had just three points on 1-of-6 shooting for Penn State (15-13, 3-12) after entering with a 21.1 scoring average.
 Geno Thorpe scored a team-high 13 points as the Nittany Lions set a season low for points while losing for the sixth time in seven games.

 Penn State jumped out to a 12-3 lead before Northwestern answered with a 19-3 burst to take a 22-15 lead on Law’s layup with 4:30 left in the first half.
-Demps hit two free throws to give the Wildcats a 28-20 halftime lead and they went on to score the first six of the second half to open up a 14-point lead.
+Demps hit two free throws to give the Wildcats a 28-20 halftime edge and they went on to score the first six of the second half to open up a 14-point advantage.

 GAME NOTEBOOK: Olah blocked two shots to raise his career total to 136, tied for first in Northwestern history with John Shurna (2008-12). … Penn State’s previous low was 46 points in a loss to Rutgers on Jan.
 3. … Wildcats G JerShon Cobb (foot) missed his fourth straight contest.

-Note: (Updated: RECASTS lede to include “Freshman”, “host” and season-high information for Law ADDS “freshman” and “tied a personal best” for McIntosh)